 - urgent feeling of needing to urinate, due to a stone at the bladder outlet.

-At Sannidhya Multispeciality Hospital, we use the latest technology and preventive techniques to provide comprehensive care for patients who have or are recovering from kidney stones.
-We are committed to provide best of the treatment & care to our patients.
-We are also dedicated to provide better environment and best post-surgical care, at the same time we timely introduce latest technology at Sannidhya Multispeciality Hospital.
+At Sannidhya Multispeciality Hospital in Ahmedabad, we use the latest technology and preventive techniques to provide comprehensive care for patients who have or are recovering from kidney stones.
+We are committed to providing the best of the treatment & care to our patients.
+We are also dedicated to providing a better environment and best post-surgical care, at the same time we timely introduce the latest technology at Sannidhya Multispeciality Hospital.

-The combination of excellent clinical expertise, infrastructure, talented staff and the availability of state-of-the-art diagnostic and treatment facilities makes Sannidhya an advanced center for Urology Endoscopic surgeries & Women Health.
+The combination of excellent clinical expertise, infrastructure, talented staff, and the availability of state-of-the-art diagnostic and treatment facilities makes Sannidhya an advanced center for Urology Endoscopic surgeries & Women Health and Laparoscopic Surgeon in Ahmedabad.